trigaten/Learn_Prompting/docs/basics/prompting.md

 In the previous chapter, we discussed AI and how humans can instruct AIs to perform tasks.
 The process of instructing an AI to do a task is called prompting(@shin2020autoprompt).
 We tell the AI a set of instructions (the prompt) and it performs the task.
-Prompts can be as simple as a question, or as complex as multiple paragraphs.
+Prompts can be as simple as a question, or as complex as huge chunks of text.

 Here are two examples of prompts: